-27. First Bank located at 201 North Main Street
+27. First Bank

+SITE OF THE

+FIRST BANK

+IN THIS COUNTY

+"THE CHAUTAUQUE COUNTY BANK"

+ERECTED 1831

+BURNED 1861

-SITE OF THE FIRST BANK IN THIS COUNTY "THE CHAUTAUQUE COUNTY BANK" ERECTED 1831 BURNED 1861 IT GREATLY AIDED THE EARLY DEVELOPMENT OF THE ENTIRE REGION.
+IT GREATLY AIDED THE EARLY

+DEVELOPMENT OF THE ENTIRE REGION.

 The first bank in Chautauqua County was chartered April 18, 1831, with Judge Elial Todd Foote serving as the first President.